cds-snc/docs/rfcs/0006-working-in-the-open.md

   project for examples to copy.

-* Adhere to the Official Languages Act by providing bilingual documentation, creating bilingual templates for issues and pull requests, and responding to issues in the language of the issue whenever possible.
+* Adhere to the Official Languages Act by providing bilingual documentation, creating bilingual templates for issues and pull requests.

+* Issues opened in an official language MUST be responded to in that official language.

 * Work to maintain the health of our repositories.
   * Keep your artifacts and repositories clean and accurate.